cardmeister/cardmeister.github.io/README.md

 #### No Frameworks&nbsp;&nbsp; No Dependencies&nbsp;&nbsp; No External SVG files!&nbsp;&nbsp; All SVG is created by the Custom Element

-This project uses modern browser technologies, use the latest **Chrome or Firefox**
+> This project uses modern browser technologies, use the latest **Chrome or Firefox**
+> If you want to make it work in other browsers see the [WebComponents polyfill](https://www.webcomponents.org/polyfills/)

 **License:** Unlicense: This is free software released into the public domain - https://choosealicense.com/licenses/unlicense/